Sudbury to Hudson Transmission Reliability Project

-As part of the design process for the project, Eversource will be gathering information along the preferred project route, including conducting survey work and subsurface investigations, such as soil sampling.
-All work will be completed within the Massachusetts Bay Transportation Authority (MBTA) corridor.
+As part of the design process for the project, Eversource gathered information along the preferred project route, including conducting survey work and subsurface investigations, such as taking samples of soil.
+All work was completed within the Massachusetts Bay Transportation Authority (MBTA) corridor.

 MASSACHUSETTS ENERGY FACILITIES SITING BOARD (EFSB)

 This project requires approval from the EFSB.
 The EFSB siting process includes both public and evidentiary hearings.
 The public and other interested stakeholders are given the opportunity to participate in the siting process through the EFSB-sponsored public hearing.
 Owners of property abutting and near the project will be informed of the public hearing dates and are encouraged to participate.

 The regulatory process also requires approval from local, state and federal, permitting agencies, including environmental agencies.